 Todd is an accomplished program leader and has his Bachelor of Arts from Boston College.
 Todd has over 10 years of experience running his own theatrical production company and has instructed students all across the Boston area, including those at the Concord Youth Theater, Kidstock, Beaver Country Day and the Theater in Winchester.
 Todd is an expert at making children a part of the acting process.
 While he has mastered green screening and film editing, Todd has also written and directed several original shows and movies that have all helped develop the acting skills of the children in his program.

-Megan Brown started dancing at the age of 2 under the training of her mother, a former Boston Ballet and Alvin Ailey Company member.
-Performing locally in Townsend, Leominster, Worcester, and Groton; Megan trained proficiently at various studios in the area.
-She performed with The Northern Ballet Theater for 5 years, in addition to participating and leading community dance events.
+Megan is a passionate dance instructor who brings her vast knowledge and love of dance to all of her students at LINX.
+She started dancing at the age of 2 under the training of her mother, a former Boston Ballet and Alvin Ailey Company member.
+While performing locally in Townsend, Leominster, Worcester, and Groton, Megan trained proficiently at various studios in the area.
+In addition to participating and leading community dance events, she performed with The Northern Ballet Theater for 5 years.
 She has taught at dance studios and conservatories across Massachusetts, Connecticut, and New Hampshire to all ages, and continues to do so today.
-With the UMass Amherst Dance Department, Megan performed and trained with artists such as Ronald K. Brown, George Faison, Dudley Williams, Tekla Kostek, Adrienne Hawkins, and Doug Varone, where she then graduated Cum Laude with a Bachelors of Fine Arts in 2009.
+With the UMass Amherst Dance Department, Megan performed and trained with artists such as Ronald K. Brown, George Faison, Dudley Williams, Tekla Kostek, Adrienne Hawkins, and Doug Varone, where she then graduated cum laude with a Bachelor of Fine Arts in 2009.

 Mr. T has an extensive martial arts background, with black belts in Kempo Karate and Jiu-Jitsu.
 He has also studied for 17 years under Master Nelson Chan in Wahlum Kung Fu.